 -I’m going to support group for people with family trauma.

 -I’ve accepted that I attract the occasional energy vampire, narcissist, psychopath or can-opener relationship, because I take people at face value and expect integrity.
 These days, I ask my husband Kris for a second opinion when I think someone’s manipulating me, as he’s got an amazing BS-detector.

--I’m making coconut kefir (see Kultured Wellness) to heal my gut/ thinking and have returned to gym sessions, yoga and ‘tree-time’.
+-I have returned to gym sessions, yoga and ‘tree-time’.

 -I’m learning to swim with Zena from Funshine, in her Magna Pool (which doesn’t trigger my eczema).
 This is a lifelong dream of mine and calms my nerves.